charleszyong/lerobot-gr00t/README.md

 - Press ESC for emergency stop
 - **Automatically resumes from where you left off** if interrupted

-The script will guide you through recording each trajectory:
+The recording process:
+1. The robot enters teleoperation mode (follower mimics leader)
-1. Position the robot at the starting position
+2. Move the leader arm to the starting position
-2. Press SPACE to begin recording
+3. Press SPACE to begin recording
-3. Move the robot to perform the action (pickup or putdown)
+4. Move the leader arm to perform the action (pickup or putdown)
+5. The follower arm follows your movements and gets recorded
-4. Press SPACE to stop recording
+6. Press SPACE to stop recording
-5. The trajectory is automatically saved
+7. The trajectory is automatically saved

-### 2. Re-recording Specific Trajectories
+### 2. Re-recording Specific Trajectories (Teleoperation)

 If you make a mistake or want to improve a specific trajectory: